PIM prerequisites

 Locales

 Locales determine which languages are available for your product data.
 Digital Showroom displays product information in the locales you select when creating a portfolio.
-These locales come from the channel you choose, so make sure the right locales are enabled on your channel.
+These locales come from the Channel you choose, so make sure the right locales are enabled on your Channel.

-- Enable all the locales you want available in Digital Showroom on your PIM channel.
+Enable all the locales you want available in Digital Showroom on your PIM Channel, and ensure your product data is translated into those locales for a complete experience.

 To learn more, see Manage your locales on the Akeneo PIM help center.